‘It’s very crazy’: Wichita nurse shares experiences inside swamped hospital

 Back in Spring, Harrison went to Chicago to help on the frontlines of COVID-19.

-Now she says people are having to come to Wichita, “We just can’t do it all.
-The hospitals are full of a lot of times all the Wichita area hospitals are on diversion and we can’t take any more patients because we don’t have any more beds.”
+“We just can’t do it all.
+The hospitals are full of a lot of times all the Wichita area hospitals are on diversion, and we can’t take any more patients because we don’t have any more beds.”

 “Do it for us to help minimize the patients coming into the hospital on a daily basis,” Harrison said.